Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-jenkins.md

 ### Starting Jenkins

-The systemctl command is used to manage "systemd" services and service manager:
+The systemctl command is used to manage `systemd` services and service manager:

     sudo systemctl start jenkins